tgdrive/teldrive-docs/docs/getting-started/advanced.md

 curl -LO "https://raw.githubusercontent.com/tgdrive/teldrive/refs/heads/main/docker/compose/image-resizer.yml"
 docker compose -f image-resizer.yml  up -d
 ```
-- As imagproxy doesn't support caching its  recommended to use this behind `cloudflare` or `varnish cache`.
+- As imgproxy doesn't support caching so its recommended to use this behind `cloudflare` or any webserver that supports caching.

 - Enter url of deployed resizer service in teldrive UI settings.